UniMath/agda-unimath/src/foundation/decidable-types.lagda.md

 ## Idea

-A type is said to be **decidable** if we can either construct an element, or we can prove that it is [empty](foundation-core.empty-types.md).
+A type is said to be
+{{#concept "decidable" Disambiguation="type" Agda=is-decidable}} if we can either construct an element, or we can prove that it is [empty](foundation-core.empty-types.md).
 In other words, we interpret decidability via the
 [Curry–Howard interpretation](https://en.wikipedia.org/wiki/Curry–Howard_correspondence)
 of logic into type theory.
 A related concept is that a type is either [inhabited](foundation.inhabited-types.md) or empty, where inhabitedness of a